OUR

 Sustainability and responsibility (S&R): an ingrained blend

-But alongside this we’re also closing our gender pay gap, strengthening our relationship with our charity partner and neighbours through volunteering, embedding responsible procurement and encouraging everyone who enjoys a Chivas Brothers whisky to do so responsibly.
+Alongside that, we’re closing our gender pay gap, strengthening our relationship with our charity partner and neighbours through volunteering, embedding responsible procurement and encouraging everyone who enjoys Chivas Brothers’ whiskies to do so responsibly.

 We’re focussed on two core commitments: reducing our impact on the planet and having a positive effect on the lives of the people we touch.